-In December 2020, we registered Industry Code C661:2020 Reducing Scam Calls.
-It includes new CLI rules for carriers and carriage service providers to help identify, block and reduce scam calls.
+In July 2022, we registered Industry Code C661:2022 Reducing Scam Calls and SCAM SMs.
+It includes new rules to improve CLI accuracy and places obligations on carriers and carriage service providers to identify, trace and block SMS scams and scam calls.

 CLI overstamping allows the person calling you to display a different number from the number they are calling from.

-For example, an Australian company which operates an overseas call centre may overstamp their calls (which originate from overseas) with an Australian number so that you identify this number and return a call.
+For example, an Australian company which operates an overseas call centre may overstamp their calls (which originate from overseas) with an Australian number so that you recognise this number and return a call.

 This is legal in Australia unless it is being done for unlawful or malicious purposes, most commonly to carry out scams.
 This is often referred to as caller ID spoofing.

-Caller ID spoofing allows the scammer to disguise their identity, often by displaying an Australian number, increasing the likelihood that you answer the call.
+Caller ID spoofing allows the scammer to deliberately hide their number, and display a different (often Australian) number, increasing the likelihood that you answer the call.

-Typically, these callers are located overseas and may be impersonating a bank, a government agency or a telecommunications provider in order to commit a fraud by obtaining your personal or financially sensitive information.
+Typically, these callers are located overseas and may be impersonating a bank, a government agency or a telecommunications provider to get your personal or financially sensitive information for fraudulent purposes.

 How you can protect yourself